 6. To emphasize transparency and accountability

 Any bank is considered ethical if it emphasizes transparency and accountability.
-The world’s last great recession was in part brought about by banks that were not held accountable before (or in many cases after) the crash in 2008.
+The world’s last great recession was partly brought about by banks that were not held accountable before (or in many cases after) the crash in 2008.

 Clients and investors deserve to know how most banking services involving their money work.
 These banks will work hard to avoid ethical breaches.
 This is beneficial to the banks because they will develop trust.
 No one wants to bank with a financial institution full of scandals and unethical practices.